jjansasoy/jjansasoy/README.md

 ### Skills

-Critical thinking and problem solving are my main.
+Critical thinking and problem-solving are my main.

-(Yes, I know that those are overly used by people in data related fields.
-But I have a way to prove it)
+(Yes, I know that those are overly used by people in data-related fields)

 I'm that friend who figures out the optimal pizza slice distribution to satisfy everyone's preferences, even when one friend insists on pineapple and another is a die-hard pepperoni fan🍕🧠